Hifumi1337/Bounty-Hacker/README.md

 We now have our username!

-After finding this task.txt file, we will notice there is another file called locks.txt, and it looks like a bunch of strange passwords.
+After finding this **task.txt** file, we will notice there is another file called **locks.txt**, and it looks like a bunch of strange passwords.
 Let's use the get command again to save this on our machine for a future task.

 ```
 get locks.txt